LEv145/Todo-List/README.md

 ## Tasks

-- [x] Your ‘todos’ are going to be objects that you’ll want to dynamically create, which means either using factories or constructors/classes to generate them.
+- [x] The ‘todos’ was going to be objects that I dynamically created, using factories or constructors/classes to generate them.
   - This was made by doing two classes one for Project and another for Task as shown here:
   ```javascript
         class Project {